Sparse universal graphs for planarity

 A \emph{tree-decomposition} of a graph $G$ is a tree $T$ along with a collection of subsets $(X_t)_{t\in V(T)}$ of vertices of $G$ (called the \emph{bags} of the decomposition) such that for every edge $uv\in E(G)$, there is a node $t\in V(T)$ such that $u,v\in X_t$, and for every vertex $u \in V(G)$, the nodes $t$ of $T$ such that $u\in X_t$ form a (non-empty) subtree of $T$.
 The tree-decomposition is called a \emph{path-decomposition} if the tree $T$ is a path.
 The \emph{width} of a tree-decomposition is the maximum size of a bag, minus 1.
 The \emph{treewidth} of a graph $G$ is the minimum width of a tree-decomposition of $G$, and the \emph{pathwidth} of a graph $G$ is the minimum width of a path-decomposition of $G$.
 Note that the treewidth of a graph $G$ is at most the pathwidth of $G$.
 We will use the following partial converse.

 \begin{lemma}[\cite{scheffler:optimal}] Every $n$-vertex graph of treewidth at most $t$ has pathwidth at most $(t+1) \lfloor \log_3 (2n+1) + 1 \rfloor - 1$. \end{lemma}

-Observe that an equivalent definition of pathwidth, which will be used in the proofs, is the following: A graph $G$ has pathwidth at most $k$ if and only if $G$ is a spanning subgraph of an interval graph with clique number at most $k+1$.
+Observe that an equivalent definition of pathwidth, which will be used in the proofs, is the following: A graph $G$ has pathwidth at most $k$ if and only if $G$ is a spanning\footnote{A subgraph $G$ of a graph $H$ is {\em spanning} if $V(G)=V(H)$.} subgraph of an interval graph with clique number at most $k+1$.